Chart Color Schemes

 Rosewood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 85 projects likely impacting the area.
-Notable ones include South East Queensland Intermodal Terminal Capacity, Ebenezer Regional Industrial Area, Dawn Walloon, and Western Ipswich Bypass Proposal.
-The following list details those most relevant:.
+AreaSearch identified 85 potential impact projects.
+Major ones include South East Queensland Intermodal Terminal Capacity, Ebenezer Regional Industrial Area, Dawn Walloon, and Western Ipswich Bypass Proposal.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.